(This is Adam's head on another man's torso.)

 students who work to improve their major and host its related

-Adam is currently looking for paid summer internships, and would be happy
+I am looking for full-time summer internships, and would be happy

 Fourier Art was the product of a 36 hour hackathon at Georgia

 Tech.
 It dynamically visualizes mp3 files fed into it via

 It is a sound visualizer which was constructed using p5.js, a js

 port of Processing which could handle the fast fourier transform,

 and paper.js, which allows for complex vector-based graphics using

 Currently, this project is still a work in progress.
 Last summer,

 I intend to added file uploading, and built out playback